Spaces of Legendrian cables and Seifert fibered links: Introduction

-In general, \em Legendrian knot theory \em refers to the study of the path--connected components of the space of Legendrian embeddings, e.g. the study of Legendrian invariants preserved by Legendrian isotopy and the classification of Legendrian knots up to Legendrian isotopy.
-It has been a fundamental topic in contact topology; mainly because it can be used to distinguish contact structures \cite{Bennequin} or to produce new contact structures by surgery operations.
-In a similar vein, the higher homotopy groups of the space of Legendrian embeddings can be used to study the homotopy type of the group of contactomorphisms (equivalently, the space of contact structures) of a closed contact $3$-manifold.
-This approach was first conducted by examining the space of Legendrian $1$-skeleton of a contact cell decomposition \cite{FMP:unknot}.
-This makes the study of Legendrian embedding spaces, and the development of new techniques to accomplish this study, an interesting question on its own.

-The first systematic method for studying Legendrian embedding spaces on its own was recently introduced in \cite{FMP:unknot}, where the spaces of some Legendrian unknots and Hopf links were studied.
-A natural question arises: how does the homotopy type of a Legendrian embedding space behave under operations on knots, such as cabling, connect sum, or general satellite operations?
-In this article, we give a complete answer to the question for cabling in the max-$\tb$ case, thus providing the first structural result in the study of Legendrian embedding spaces.
-The next natural question regards the space of Legendrian embeddings that do not maximize the $\tb$ invariant.
+One natural question regards the space of Legendrian embeddings that do not maximize the $\tb$ invariant.
 For instance, let $\gamma$ be an embedding of a Legendrian positive torus knot which does not maximize the $\tb$ invariant, but maximizes the self-linking number of its transverse push-off.

 \begin{question} Assume that $\tb(\gamma)+|\rot(\gamma)|=pq-p-q$.
 Is the inclusion a homotopy equivalence? \end{question}